ncsa/Swift-T-Variant-Calling/README.md

 These variables control whether each stage is ran or skipped (only stages that were successfully run previously can be skipped, as the "skipped" option simply looks for the output files that were generated from a previous run.)

+Each of these stage variables can be set to "Y" or "N".
+In addition, all but the last stage can be set to "End", which will stop the pipeline after that stage has been executed (think of the "End" setting as shorthand for "End after this stage")

 See the **Pipeline Interruptions and Continuations** Section for more details.

 **ALIGNERTOOL; MARKDUPLICATESTOOL**